FatimaMarq14/2143-OOP/Assignments/P03/README.md

 ## Fatima Marquez
 ### Description:

 This is my version of the Knucklebones game.
-Overall the sfml program will display the OOP concepts we learned in class.
-The game showcases key principles such as classes, inheritance, and polymorphism, which were covered in our coursework.
+Overall the SFML program will display the OOP concepts we learned in class.
+The game showcases key principles such as classes, inheritance, encapsulation, and polymorphism, which were covered in our coursework.
 The program includes the following components:

 ## SFML
 SFML stands for Simple and Fast Multimedia Library.
 It is a free open source software library that provides multimedia components on a computer.